spurs v sunderland match reports

 Ref. : - W. Clements (Staffordshire)

-04.03.1961 Spurs were taken back to White Hart Lane for a Fifth Round FA Cup replay by a plucky Second Division Sunderland side.
-Cliff Jones provided Spurs with the lead with a ninth minute header that arced over keeper Peter Wakeham, but youngster Willie McPheat in the same minute of the second half to leave the scores tied at 1-1.
+Cliff Jones provided Spurs with the lead with a ninth minute header that arced over keeper Peter Wakeham, but youngster Willie McPheat scored in the same minute of the second half to leave the scores tied at 1-1, although Sunderland had the better chances in the remainder of the match.

 Teams :

-Sunderland - Wakeham, McPheat, .
+Peter Wakeham, Willie McPheat, .

 Spurs - Cliff Jones,